sddaniels/transition-forward-project/src/pages/resources/assessment/index.md

         of transgender, non-binary, and gender non-confirming individuals.
       </td>
       <td>
-        Harassment such as intentional and repeated misgendering is not tolerated in the workplace.
+        Harassment such as consistent, insistent, and intentional misgendering is not tolerated in the workplace.
       </td>
       <td>
-        Harassment such as intentional and repeated misgendering is not tolerated in the workplace.
+        Harassment such as consistent, insistent, and intentional misgendering is not tolerated in the workplace.
 All employees receive recurring Diversity and Inclusion training.
       </td>